MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    1. Optionally, change the partition pattern.
    1. Select **Close** to save and close the panel.

-1. Select **Attributes** for each included entity.
+1. Select the number of **Attributes** for each included entity.
 The Manage attributes page displays.

    :::image type="content" source="media/dataprofiling-entities.png" alt-text="Dialog box to select data profiling.":::